Patty Smyth: Solo career

 Smyth subsequently co-wrote the 1994 song "Look What Love Has Done," nominated for a Grammy and an Academy Award after its inclusion in the soundtrack to the feature film Junior.
 Further soundtrack commissions resulted in her writing and composing the theme tune, "Wish I Were You," to the 1998 feature film Armageddon.
-(Her husband, John McEnroe, claimed in his autobiography that she was inspired to write the song by his own attempt at a musical career; she was struck by his excitement at playing music, when her own feelings about the music industry were much more ambivalent.)
+(Her husband, former tennis professional John McEnroe, claimed in his autobiography that she was inspired to write the song by his own attempt at a musical career; she was struck by his excitement at playing music, when her own feelings about the music industry were much more ambivalent.)
+In 1999, Smyth sang lead vocals on a cover of "Ode To Billie Joe" (the 1967 Bobbie Gentry hit) on the album Smokin' Section by Tom Scott & The L.A.
+Express.

-In 2015, to promote the release of her Christmas album called Come On December, she crowd-funded a campaign to support the Headstrong Project with all the money raised on the pre-orders of her album going to the non-profit.
+In 2015, to promote the release of her Christmas album Come On December, she crowdfunded a campaign to support the Headstrong Project; all the money raised on the pre-orders of her album were designated to the non-profit.
 The album featured the single "Broken," and the music video for the single was released just before Veterans Day, and was filmed on the grounds of a Veterans of Foreign Wars chapter.
 The album was released on November 20, 2015.